-As it is clear from the above discussion that though the region is rich in natural resources, by careful route selection following the principle of avoidance, ecologically sensitive areas like National Park / Wildlife Sanctuaries as well as forests have been avoided completely.
+As it is clear from the above discussion that though the region is rich in natural resources, by careful route selection following the principle of avoidance, ecologically sensitive areas like National Park / Wildlife Sanctuaries have been avoided completely but complete avoidance of forest could not be achieved due to terrain limitations.
+However, all possible efforts have been taken that line route is aligned in such a way that it involves minimum forest stretch.
+In the instant case there is only 13.5 Ha forest involvement on transmission line for which adequate mitigation measure like providing funds for raising compensatory afforestation on double the area of degraded forest land shall be done by State forest department at IA's/owner cost.
+Moreover, to reduce the impact on forest area bare minimum felling of trees shall be done in RoW in the forest.
 Since, the subject project area experiences acute shortage of power, the project will directly benefit the locals in meeting their energy needs.
 The infrastructural constraints are very real and pose a limiting factor on the development of the area.
 The availability of power will also strengthen the basic infrastructure in the area, which is essential for development of the area.
 Thus the project in long run will bring much needed development in the area and significantly improve living standard of the locals.
 The above facts while on the one hand underline the need for implementation of the subject scheme for overall development of the area and on other hand suggests that a detailed EIA may not be necessary as per the provisions of existing regulations.